 Tickets: $20 / $5 for Caltech students and children

-A reminder about the new parking situation at Caltech for those who have not attended a show for awhile: There will be the usual limited parking right behind the large Beckman Auditorium- It is OK to park in slots with names, but the lot may fill up.
-The parking lots between Michigan and Wilson have been mostly closed- a new building will soon begin construction.
+A bit more about parking if you haven’t been to one of our shows for awhile: There will be the usual limited parking right behind the large Beckman Auditorium- It is OK to park in slots with names on weekends and evenings, but the lot may fill up, depending on what other events may be taking place on the Caltech campus.
+This is the best place to park for the handicapped (try to come a little early- email us at email@example.com if you need help planning your visit).
+The parking lots between Michigan and Wilson have been closed- a new building is rapidly rising at the southeast corner of Wilson and Del Mar.
 The most reliable parking will be on Wilson Avenue, either on the street or in the two parking structures just south of Del Mar Avenue, across the street from Beckman Institute.
 One structure is just north of the Institute at 341 S. Wilson Avenue, and the other, 405 S. Wilson, is just a bit south of the Institute.
 Rest assured that after 5PM on weekdays, and all day on weekends, you can park for free in these structures, despite signs that allude to the more restricted parking rules during the day on weekdays.
-You can even park at slots that have names on them!
-From the structures, walk around the big lawn in front of Beckman Institute and you will recognize where to go.
+You are permitted to park in slots that have names on them here as well.
+From the structures, walk around the big lawn (much of which is currently fenced in for the building projet to the north) in front of Beckman Institute and you will recognize where to go.
 On this map, we are suggesting that you park in structures #123 and #124 in the upper left.
 Beckman Institute is building #74, just to the east (right).
 If you need help figuring this out, try calling (626) 616-4559